 Sony’s incredibly popular 20.1MP 1-inch sensor sits at the heart of the ZV-1, which means it is also no slouch when it comes to capturing photos.
 Its fixed lens has an equivalent focal length of 24-70mm, ensuring that the ZV-1 is suitable for capturing everything from landscape scenes to portraits.

-Its advanced focus tracking includes Eye AF, which does a fantastic job of locking onto faces and keeping everything in focus.
+Its advanced focus tracking includes Eye AF, which did a fantastic job of locking onto faces and keeping everything in focus during our testing.
 And thanks to its 3.5mm mic input, you'll be able to capture high quality audio easily with an external microphone.
 But if you don’t want to spend extra, its built-in mic still does a decent job (particularly with the supplied wind-shield).

 A complete beginner take a little while to adapt to the ZV-1, due to its limited touchscreen functionality and slightly more advanced video features.
 But the inclusion of things such as S-Log2, AF-sensitivity controls and a built-in ND filter will be a huge boost to people more familiar with video, or those who want a vlogging companion that can grow with them for years to come.